designcise/hawkbit/README.md

 ## Debugging

-By default Proton runs with debug options disabled.
+By default Electron runs with debug options disabled.
 To enable debugging add

 ```php
 $app->setConfig('debug', true);
 ```

-Proton has built in support for Monolog.
+Electron has built in support for Monolog.
 To access a channel call:

 ```php
 $app->getLogger('channel name');